f4b6a3/uuid-creator/README.md

 The name in the standard is an array of bytes.
 But a string may also be passed as argument.

-This library also provides a name-based UUID generator that uses SHA-256.

 ### Random

 The random-based factory uses `java.security.SecureRandom`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html) to get 'cryptographic quality random' numbers as the standard requires.